-In 2010, in response to the economic slowdown, in particular the building and construction industries, the city further modified the requirement such that 20 percent of new homes proposed for construction are sold to income-qualified homebuyers (down from the original 30%).
-As the economy continues to rebound, the city will consider adjusting the requirement back up to 30 percent.
 As with its other housing programs, the city relies on its nonprofit partners, Homewise and the Housing Trust to train, counsel and qualify the buyers.
-Additionally, homebuyers are often subsidized with downpayment assistance funded through CDBG, the state's Mortgage Finance Authority, or other sources accessed by the housing counseling agencies.
+Additionally, homebuyers are often subsidized with downpayment assistance funded through CDBG, the Affordable Housing Trust Fund, the NM Mortgage Finance Authority, or other sources accessed by the housing counseling agencies.